Are you looking for ways to reduce acid reflux that doesn’t involve giving up coffee?

 People with GERD should avoid taking butter because of the fat content.
 It might take longer for digestion for people suffering from GERD.

-7. Use Paper Filter Instead Of Metal Mesh
+7. Use Paper Filter

-8. Use Alkaline Water To Make Less Acidic Coffee
+8. Use Alkaline Water

-9. How Water Temperature Impacts Acidity In Coffee?
+9. Water Temperature

+The coffee has about 94-98% water.
+It means water temperature used to brew coffee impacts the taste highly.
 Water temperature impacts acidity in coffee because hot water releases oils that are not dissolved at lower temperatures.

 These oils are full of acidic compounds that give coffee its bitter bite.
 The hotter the water, the more swiftly extraction will happen.
 If the water temperature is cold, the acids won’t extract.

-The coffee that you drink has about 94-98% water.
-It means water used to brew coffee impacts the taste highly.
 Traditionally brewed hot coffee has a lot of acids along with antioxidant properties.

 Checking your caffeine intake is one more way to reduce acidity in coffee.
 However, it’s not proven that caffeine has any significant effect on acid reflux.
+You don’t have to cut the intake of coffee or caffeinated drinks but regulate it according to your diet for a better experience.

 The main factor that causes acid reflux is the stomach acid and not the acid in coffee beans.
 So, it depends from person to person on the amount of caffeine one can take.